 We’ve written multiple times about how aspects of New Urbanism, such as walkable neighborhoods close to transit and smaller housing units without a huge lawn to maintain, appeals to many Millennials and Baby Boomers alike.
 It may be easier to understand how this lifestyle appeals to young adults without children and empty-nesters.…Read More

 Looking for Ways to Get Involved and Ensure White Flint Reaches its Potential?

 Then, we have two great opportunities for you – and you don’t even need to leave the keyboard.

 First, having a post office located in the White Flint sector is not only an important amenity, it’s also key to building our identity. …Read More

 On June 25th, the second residential phase of North Bethesda Center reached new heights.
 The 18-story Aurora, being constructed next to Harris Teeter/Wentworth House at Old Georgetown Road and Nebel Street, had its “topping out” ceremony with nearly 100 people from developer LCOR and KBR building group.

 “It’s a milestone event that signifies completion of the structure for a building… [and] symbolizes the evolution of a building from structural construction to commencement of close-in activities,” says Mike Smith, Senior Vice President of LCOR.…Read More

 Getting around White Flint by foot or bike today is difficult.
-Despite plans to create a new pedestrian and bicycle network in the area, how do you coax people onto the streets that were primarily built for driving?…Read More
+Despite plans to create a new pedestrian and bicycle network in the area, how do you coax people onto the streets that were primarily built for driving?
+A new trail network in Indianapolis gives us a path to follow.…Read More